LinhHong95/LinhHong95/README.md

 - Build dashboards that simplify complex information for better decision-making
 - Monitor KPIs and craft strategic recommendations to optimise business performance

-Always eager to learn, I bring a unique blend of **entrepreneurship, user experience, and analytics** to every project.
+Always eager to learn, I bring a unique blend of **entrepreneurship, strategy, and analytics** to every project.
 ## Technical Skills
 - Excel/ Google Sheets
 - SQL: Google BigQuery, PostgreSQL